im-ukr/SmartStay/Model/README.md

 To run this code you'd need these 6 things set:

 1. Environment Variables File (.env):
 This file should contain your Google API key.
-Generate your api key from https://aistudio.google.com/app/apikey Content of .env file:
+This is used to generate description for the plots in the Analytics Report.
+Generate your api key from https://aistudio.google.com/app/apikey
+Content of .env file:
 ```sh
 GOOGLE_API_KEY="your_google_api_key_here"